taehyoungkim270/taehyoungkim270.github.io/_pages/about.md

   - /about.html
 ---

 Hi.
 My name is Taehyoung Kim, an undergraduate student at Seoul National university majoring Statistics and Mathematics.
-I am pioneering the world of Statistical Learning Theory and Machine learning for high-dimensional, structured data.
+I am pioneering the world of **statistical Learning Theory** and **Machine Learning** for **High-dimensional, structured data**.
-Here is a list of my [courseworklist](/files/Descriptive%20coursework%20list_Taehyoung%20Kim.pdf)
+Here is a detailed list of my [coursework](/files/Descriptive%20coursework%20list_Taehyoung%20Kim.pdf)